 According to Investopedia, corporate culture is “…the beliefs and behaviors that determine how a company’s employees and management interact and handle outside business transactions.
 Often, corporate culture is implied, not expressly defined, and develops organically over time from the cumulative traits of the people the company hires.”

-The ability to innovate processes, communications, and how investment decisions are made are all examples of “small” changes that can make huge differences.
+The ability to innovate in areas like business processes, communication, and how investment decisions are made are all examples of small, often culture-driven changes that can make a big difference.
 The benefit to LPs is that their investment is going into a firm that is forward-thinking—a common predictor of financial success.

 The difficulty of fighting these forces increases substantially if working conditions in the office are less than ideal.
 Office politics, poor recruiting and management practices, and unfair promotion processes are all things that can drive good employees away—and with them, potential investors.

-The report identifies two potential reasons for poor culture leading to fraudulent outcomes.
+The report identifies two potential reasons for a negative culture leading to fraudulent outcomes.
 The first theory is that a company with poor culture tends to set unrealistic performance goals.
 The case of Wells Fargo employees opening fraudulent customer accounts is an example.
-Employees were under an immense amount of pressure to hit sales goals, which were tied to their compensation and career advancements.
+Employees were under immense pressure to hit sales goals since compensation and career advancement were tied to those objectives.

-This isn’t unique to Wells Fargo in the world of sales.
-But, the way in which it was administered and the setting of unrealistic goals lead to the de facto acceptance of such behavior.
-Salespeople were more likely to get fired for not hitting their goals than they were to be caught opening fraudulent accounts and fired.
+This type of sales pressure isn’t unique to Wells Fargo, of course.
+But, the setting of unrealistic goals led to the de facto acceptance of unethical behavior.
+Salespeople believed they were more likely to get fired for not hitting their numbers than they were to get caught opening fraudulent accounts and fired for that.

 Pro Tip: For General Partners, one of the best ways to develop investor trust today is with a secure LP-Portal.
-One key feature Altvia’s LP-Portal has for GPs and LPs includes file sharing quickly and accurately with investors and other users including multimedia files such as videos, audio files and recorded webinars.
+Altvia’s LP-Portal helps GPs achieve that goal by enabling fast and secure sharing of many types of files including documents, videos, audio files, and recorded webinars.